MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/deploy-install-acs.md

 Use the following procedures to install an Audit Collection Services (ACS) collector and database and to start the service for the ACS collector computer.
 Both procedures are performed on the computer that is designated as your ACS collector.

+>[!NOTE]
+> Operations Manager 2019 UR1 supports a single installer for all supported languages, instead of language specific installers.
+The installer automatically selects the language, based on the computer's language settings, where you are installing it.

 The ACS database runs on a supported version of Microsoft SQL Server.
 The Audit Collection Services Collector Setup wizard creates the ACS database on an existing installation of Microsoft SQL Server.
 To complete the installation procedure, you must be a member of the local Administrators group on both the ACS collector and the ACS database computers as well as a database administrator on the ACS database.
 As a best practice for security, consider using Run As to perform this procedure.

 ## To install an ACS collector and an ACS database